Please find below the relevant work of the COHUBICOL researchers and affiliates.

-This Working Paper is part of the core output of the COHUBICOL project.
+This Research Study is part of the core output of the COHUBICOL project.
 It presents the first jointly developed intermediary result of the project, focused on the kind of legal protection that is made possible by text-driven normativity.

 By Laurence E. Diver